Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 Using an event loop with external callbacks is not only elegant, it also fits with the mental model JavaScript has had for decades.

-C# is a little more complex as programs usually run on a platform, framework, or host which configures a Synchronization Context for you.
+C# is a little more complex as programs usually run on a platform, framework, or host which configures a sensible Synchronization Context for you.

 This Synchronization Context is what decides when and where tasks are run.